-Title: Strengthening Midwifery and Neonatal Safety Report Responsible Director: Emma Nunez, Executive Director of Nursing, Midwifery & AHP's Author: Leanne Likaj (Associate Director of Midwifery), Andy Brown (Lead Midwife for Safety, Quality & Clinical Governance)

-Purpose of the report and summary of key issues: , , , , The Patient and Child First Trust Strategy and Improving the health and wellbeing of our patients, children and con nmunities Strategic Ambitions Best Quality, Safest Care $\sqrt{}$ Person Centred, Integrated Care; Strong Partnerships $\sqrt{}$ Great Start in Life V At Our Best: Making HDFT the best place to work $\sqrt{}$ An environment that promotes wellbeing $\sqrt{}$ Digital transformation to integrate care and improve patient, child and staff experience Healthcare innovation to improve quality $\sqrt{}$ Corporate Risks Report History: Maternity Risk Management Group Maternity Quality Assurance Meeting Recommendation: Board is asked to note the updated information provided in the and for further discussion. ne report
+Title: Strengthening Midwifery and Neonatal Safety Report Responsible Director: Emma Nunez, Executive Director of Nursing, Midwifery & AHP's Author: Leanne Likaj (Associate Director of Midwifery), Andy Brown (Lead Midwife for Safety, Quality & Clinical Governance) Purpose of the report and summary of key issues: The purpose of this report is to provide a summary and update on the board level safety measures for the month of November as set out in the Perinatal Quality Surveillance model (Ockenden, 2020).
+Trust Strategy and Strategic Ambitions The Patient and Child First Improving the health and wellbeing of our patients, children a communities and Best Quality, Safest Care \checkmark Person Centred, Integrated Care; Strong Partnerships Great Start in Life At Our Best: Making HDFT the best place to work An environment that promotes wellbeing Digital transformation to integrate care and improve patient, child and staff experience \checkmark Healthcare innovation to improve quality Corporate Risks Report History: Maternity Risk Management Group Maternity Quality Assurance Meeting Recommendation: Board is asked to note the updated information provided in the and for further discussion. ne report